 Rolls of sushi are typically what is pictured, though this is actually a specific kind of sushi called makizushi.
 These sushi rolls are made by rolling a sheet of seaweed layered with rice, vegetables, and fish.
 The roll is then sliced into smaller pieces.

-Other types of sushi include nigirizushi, which is a mound of rice topped with ingredients, and inarizushi, which is a deep-fried pouch of tofu filled with rice and toppings.
+Other sushi types include nigirizushi, a mound of rice topped with ingredients, and inarizushi, a deep-fried pouch of tofu filled with rice and toppings.

 Of the various types of sushi, the common ingredients include seaweed, rice, vegetables, and fish.